Working with Data

 Empirical research is all about making decisions (the best ones possible with the information at hand).
 Please watch the video below.

-After reviewing the material above, Quiz 3 (click here).
+After reviewing the material above, take Quiz 3 in moodle.
 Please note that you have 2 attempts for this quiz and the higher grade prevails.

 During Class Tasks